 Total Annualized Costs Requested :

-Other than the costs shown in Items 12 and 14, there is no annual cost burden to respondents or record keepers.
+There are no other annual burden costs to respondents or record keepers other than what is shown in #12.

 14. Provide estimates of annualized cost to the Federal government.
 Also, provide a description of the method used to estimate cost, which should include quantification of hours, operational expenses (such as equipment, overhead, printing, and support staff), and any other expense that would not have been incurred without this collection of information.
 Agencies also may aggregate cost estimates from Items 12, 13, and 14 in a single table.